vishalchovatiya/CPP_Templates/C++ casting.md

 ### Why we need it?

 - Data is representation of the bits(0s & 1s) in memory.
-- Data-type is compiler indentifier which tells compiler how to store particular data.
+- Data-type is compiler directive which tells compiler how to store particular data.
 - `unsigned int a = 5;` by this statement you can presume that 4 byte will be reserved in your memomry & when this statement executes, it will store `0000 0000 0000 0000 0000 0000 0000 0101` data bits in that 4 byte memory location.
 This was plain & simple.
 - Lets go bit further, `float f = 3.0;` this statement will also reserve 4 byte in memory & store data bits in form of 1). sign bit, 2). exponent & 3). mantisa.
 Recall how float stored in memory.
 - So this is how compiler stores the value in variable/object by identifying data-type of `l-vlaue`.